What Is 3D Printing? And How to Get Started

 How to get started in 3D printing

-Getting involved in the 3D printing industry can take many forms, from investing in your own printer and completing projects on your own to pursuing a career.
+Getting involved in the 3D printing industry can take many forms, from investing in your own printer and completing projects to pursuing a career.
 Follow the steps below to blaze your trail.

 1. Define your 3D printing goals.

-Start by identifying what you want to accomplish in 3D printing and the motivations behind these goals.
+Start by identifying what you want to accomplish in 3D printing and the motivations behind your goals.
 That way, you can focus on the tasks you need to reach your goals.
-Here are some examples to draw from:
+Some examples to draw from include:

 • Design and print one-of-a-kind birthday gifts for loved ones.

-• 3D print prototypes before launching new products in your business.
+• Create 3D print prototypes before launching new products in your business.

 • Find a job related to 3D printing and help a company bring ideas to life in physical form.

 Exploring what’s possible in 3D printing, related to your goals, can be a great way to gain momentum in your journey and refine your goals.
-Here are some ways to discover possibilities:
+Consider these possibilities:

 • Research the materials, software, and printers you need for the projects you want to create or the job you want.